jiaqifengg/paychex-project/README.md

    ```

 **_Notes_**
-Due to time constraints the sideNav is not functional but it exists for status updates and future implementations.
+o&emsp;Due to time constraints the sideNav is not functional but it exists for status updates and future implementations.

+o&emsp;Technical issues connecting to my postgres server on pgadmin4 on my Windows computer so all work had to be done on MacOS.